BloomTech-Labs/travel-mapping-fe/README.md

 [UX Design files](https://www.figma.com/file/j8XG1mhNV4q9o8Y17aK9Dl/Travel-Mapping-User-Flow)

-Media Organizer is an app that allows you to organize your photos in any way that you choose.
+Piktorlog is an app that allows you to organize your photos in any way that you choose.
 Whether it is by date, subject, or theme, you can organize your photos in the way that works best for you.

-Media organizer also lets you invite collaborators to upload their photos, so you don't have to track down photos from event participants.
+Piktorlog also lets you invite collaborators to upload their photos, so you don't have to track down photos from event participants.

 ### 4️⃣ Key Features